Visualization of Processes of Spatialization

 B01 (Middell/ Maruschke)

-Prof. Dr. Sebastian Lentz (Leibniz Institute for Regional Geography & SFB 1199, Leipzig U)
+Prof. Dr. Sebastian Lentz (SFB 1199 & Leibniz Institute for Regional Geography (IfL), Leipzig University, Germany)

 Sebastian Lentz is the director of the Leibniz Institute for Regional Geography (IfL) and professor of regional geography at Leipzig University (Germany).
 He studied geography, German philology, and educational science at the universities of Heidelberg and Mannheim in Germany.
 He is currently involved in research projects looking at mobilities and migration within successor states of the Soviet Union as well as co-leading, together with Jana Moser, the SFB project C5 on maps of globalization, exploring the productions and reproductions of perceptions and knowledge of globalization through (carto)graphical visualization from the 1860s until today.
 Sebastian Lentz has additional research interests in social and cultural geography, as well as transformation processes with a regional focus on successor states of the Soviet Union in Europe.

-Dr. Jana Moser (Leibniz Institute for Regional Geography & SFB 1199, Leipzig U)
+Dr. Jana Moser (SFB 1199 & Leibniz Institute for Regional Geography (IfL), Leipzig University)

 Jana Moser is a senior researcher at the Leibniz Institute for Regional Geography (IfL) in Leipzig (Germany) where she works as the manager of the working group on cartography.
 She earned her PhD in cartography from the Technical University of Dresden (Germany) in 2007 with her study on the history of cartography in Namibia.
 Her research focuses on visualization methods, the production and use of maps in new media, and the history of cartography and map making.
 Together with Sebastian Lentz, she leads the SFB project C5 maps of globalization, exploring the productions and reproductions of perceptions and knowledge of globalization through (carto)graphical visualization from the 1860s until today.